Adversarially Robust Low Dimensional Representations: Our Results

-\subsection{Robustness to Adversarial Errors during Training}
+\subsubsection{Robustness to Adversarial Errors during Training}

-Surprisingly, the notion of test-time robustness and the algorithms that we have developed (Theorem~\ref{ithm:worstcase:frob}) also allow us to handle robustness to adversarial perturbations in the {\em training} data set (this is often referred to as {\em data poisoning}).
-We propose a corruption model under which {\em every} training sample $A_i \in \R^{n}$ can potentially be corrupted adversarially up to a $\delta$ amount, as measured in $\ell_\infty$ norm (more generally $\ell_q$ norm for $q \ge 2$).
-Our input instance is $\tilde{A} \in \R^{n \times m}$ where every column $i \in [m]$ satisfies $\norm{\tilde{A}_i - A_i}_q \le \delta$; we will refer to such an $\tilde{A}$ as a {\em $\delta$-corrupted instance} of $A$.
-Our goal now is to recover a robust low-rank projection for the uncorrupted matrix $A$.
+We now discuss how to handle {\em data poisoning}, where points in the {\em training} data set $\wt{A}$ are adversarially perturbed.
+Recall that in the corruption model, {\em every} sample $A_i \in \R^{n}$ can potentially be adversarially perturbed up to a $\delta$ amount, as measured in $\ell_q$ norm for $q \ge 2$.
+So every column of $\wt{A}$ satisfies $\norm{\tilde{A}_i - A_i}_q \le \delta$; and we will refer to such an $\tilde{A}$ as a {\em $\delta$-corrupted instance} of $A$.
+While the input instance is $\wt{A}$, our goal now is to recover a robust low-rank projection for the uncorrupted matrix $A$.
 We will show that we can in fact output a robust low-rank projection $\widehat{\Pi}$ that is competitive with the best robust low-rank projection of $A$, even though $A$ is not known to us!
+We first state our result when the error is measured in Frobenius norm, and later describe the guarantees for the spectral norm variant.